 How Long Does A Person Need to Carry DUI Insurance?

 Three years is the usual amount of time an individual is required to carry DUI insurance.
 The time requirement is mandated by each state; however, a judge may require individuals to carry DUI ins for a longer period.
 For example, when drivers become repeat offenders with multiple DUIs, a judge may order them to carry DUI insurance for a substantially longer period.

 Do All States Require DUI Insurance?

 Most, but not all states require DUI insurance.
 To be more precise, there are a few states that do not require SR-22 insurance.
 However, for those states that do not require SR-22 insurance, a penalty in the form of an insurance assessment is required by the state.
-The amount of this penalty is typically $1,000 or more.
-If an individual is required to carry DUI ins in one state, moving to another state with no SR-22 requirement does not relieve the person of the need to carry DUI insurance.
-During the three-year period mandated by a judge, the driver must carry SR-22 insurance based on the laws of whatever state the DUI conviction took place in, regardless of where they live.
+The amount of this penalty is typical $1,000 or more.
+If an individual is required to carry DUI insurance in one state, moving to another state with no SR-22 requirement does not relieve the person of the need to carry DUI insurance.
+During the three years mandated by a judge, the driver must carry SR-22 insurance based on the laws of whatever state the DUI conviction took place in, regardless of where they live.

 Does DUI Insurance Show On A Person’s Driving Record?